MagicDNS automatically registers DNS names for devices in your network.

-You can see the full domain name of any device in your network by opening its machine page in the admin console.
+You can see the full domain name of any device in your network by opening its page from the Machines page of the admin console.

-MagicDNS can be disabled for your whole network by toggling the same button you used to enable it in the admin console.
+MagicDNS can be disabled for your whole network by toggling the same button you used to enable it in the DNS page of the admin console.

 If you are experiencing trouble with MagicDNS on a particular device and wish to disable it only there, the current solution is to stop accepting network DNS settings in general.